manoj-098/Weather_Displayer/README.md

 # Real-Time Weather Webpage
-This project **[SafetyFirstHub](https://manoj-098.github.io/SafetyFirstHub/)** is a simple webpage that allows users to input a location name and obtain real-time weather information, including temperature, wind speed, and humidity.
+This project **[Weather Displayer](https://manoj-098.github.io/Weather_Displayer/)** is a simple webpage that allows users to input a location name and obtain real-time weather information, including temperature, wind speed, and humidity.
 The webpage utilizes the OpenWeather API to fetch the latest weather report for the specified location.

 # Features
 Location-Based Weather Information: Users can input a location name and instantly receive the current `temperature`, `wind speed` and `humidity` for that location.